Bitcoin fee intelligence for AI agents

 The standard that connects AI to external tools.

-Model Context Protocol (MCP) is an open standard created by Anthropic that lets AI assistants call external tools during a conversation.
-Instead of the AI guessing or relying on stale training data, it makes a structured tool call to a live data source and gets back a real-time response.
+Model Context Protocol (MCP) is an open standard that lets AI assistants call external tools during a conversation.
+Instead of the AI guessing or relying on stale training data, it makes a structured tool call to a live data source and gets back a current response.

 An MCP server exposes a set of tools — functions that the AI can invoke with parameters and receive structured results.
 The AI decides when to call which tool based on the user's question.
 This is fundamentally different from RAG or prompt stuffing: the AI actively queries live systems rather than searching pre-loaded documents.